datalayer/lexical-loro/docs/LEXICAL_MODEL_GUIDE.md

 ### LexicalModel

-The `LexicalModel` class is the main interface for working with Lexical documents.
+The `LexicalModel` class is the main interface for working with Lexical models.
 It manages:

 - **Lexical Data Structure**: The hierarchical document structure with blocks and text nodes
 - **Loro Integration**: CRDT-based synchronization for conflict-free collaboration